-- (d) Filing. ...
+(d) Filing. ...

-- (3) Electronic Filing and Signing. ...
+(3) Electronic Filing and Signing. ...

-- (C) Signing.
+(C) Signing.
 A filing made through a person's electronic-filing account and authorized by that person, together with that person's name on a signature block, constitutes the person's signature.

-ECF 18, 18-1, and 29 were all submitted electronically by Mr. Carr via his ECF account and have his signature block.
+ECF 18, 18-1, and 29 were all submitted electronically by myself via my ECF account and have my signature block.
 See ECF 29 page 56.
-As such, Mr. Carr had signed each document on submitting them to ECF.
+As such, I had signed each document on submitting them to ECF.